Toad024/3430A224_2023430501/README.md

 This program implements two sorting methods: Selection and QuickSort.
 It allows the user to input a specific number of elements into an array if they are lower than 20, which are then sorted using both methods.
 If the user chooses more than 20 elements, the program will automatically generate random numbers to fill the array.
+The user also can choose if the arrays are showed or not, to see just the time it took them to sort.

 Features